They’re awful, and they’re everywhere. I bet you’ll find one that’s lost on Mount Everest as well.

 Where to set up camp to stay away from mosquitoes?

-- in agricultural irrigation canals
+- Along agricultural irrigation canals

 More facts about where mosquitoes thrive can be found here.